Lyn Paul: Solo career

 After she left the group in 1974, Paul performed as a solo artist for many years and became a television personality, appearing on many television programmes including: Emergency Ward 10, Skyport, Give Us a Clue, Celebrity Squares and 3-2-1 as well as countless variety programmes.
 Her first solo single, which spent a frustrating seventeen weeks hovering outside the UK Top 50, was the Golden Globe nominated "Sail the Summer Winds", a John Barry and Don Black composition, which was the theme to the first film produced by Gregory Peck, 1974's The Dove.
 She had a UK Top 40 hit in 1975 with a song that was originally recorded at the same sessions as I'd Like To Teach The World To Sing.
 The track was used as the jingle for Coca-Cola in the summer of 1975; it was subsequently recorded as a single by Paul with backing vocals from ex-New Seekers singer Peter Doyle and released as "It Oughta Sell A Million".

-During her solo career, she has worked with Andy Williams, Jack Jones, Debbie McGee, Dionne Warwick and Liza Minnelli, and has won various accolades including the Carl-Alan Award several times.
+During her solo career, she has worked with Andy Williams, Jack Jones, Debbie McGee, Dionne Warwick and with The New Seekers as supporting act for Liza Minnelli, and has won various accolades including the Carl-Alan Award several times.
 Her other Polydor singles include "Who's Sorry Now", "Love", "Here Comes That Wonderful Feeling" and "Mama Don't Wait For Me".
 She also released her first solo album Give Me Love in 1975.
 In 1977, after moving to Pye Records, Paul sang "If Everybody Loved The Same As You" in the Song for Europe UK selection, coming joint sixth.
 She went on to record "I Don't Believe You Ever Loved Me", a cover of the Doobie Brothers' "Echoes of Love", and a 1980s power-ballad "Make the Night".
 She released a single "Hold Me" under the name of Future Primitive with her brother Paul (whose name she took as her stage surname) in 1984.
 She also headlined at many cabaret clubs including: The Cockney Cabaret, the Talk of London, and the Café Royal.

 In 2006, she released an album titled Late Night.
 It contained her versions of some of her favourite songs, including "Crying", "I Only Have Eyes For You", "Dance with My Father" and "Late Night Grande Hotel".
 In addition, it also contained two new tracks written for her, "Dance With Desire" and "Clouds".

 In 2009, Paul performed in a show called The Sound of the New Seekers.